bdorney/CMS_GEM_Analysis_Framework/README.txt

                 SectorEta::fPos_Y                       //Vertical Midpoint, in mm, of iEta row from wide base of trapezoid SectorEta::fWidth                       //Width of iEta sector, in mm, at SectorEta::fPos_Y;

-                SectorEta::map_sectorsPhi               //Container storing three instances of SectorPhi objects SectorEta::mset_fClustADC_Fit_PkPos     //Container storing peak position from Clust ADC Fit SectorEta::mset_fClustADC_Spec_PkPos    //Container storing peak position from TSpectrum::Search() & TSpectrum::GetPositionX()
+                SectorEta::map_sectorsPhi               //Container storing three instances of SectorPhi objects

                 SectorEta::gEta_ClustADC_Fit_NormChi2   //std::shared_ptr of a TGraphErrors storing NormChi2 of fits from all SectorSlice::hSlice_ClustADC
                 SectorEta::gEta_ClustADC_Fit_PkPos      //std::shared_ptr of a TGraphErrors storing ADC spec peak position from fits of all SectorSlice::hSlice_ClustADC
                 SectorEta::gEta_ClustADC_Fit_PkRes      //std::shared_ptr of a TGraphErrors storing ADC spec peak resolution.
 Resolution is taken as (FWHM / Mean).
-The FWHM and mean are taken from the fit results from fits of all SectorSlice::hSlice_ClustADC
+The FWHM and mean are taken from the fit results from fits of all SectorSlice::hSlice_ClustADC.
+See Section 4.e.ii.IV for more details.

                 SectorEta::gEta_ClustADC_Fit_Failures   //As SectorEta::gEta_ClustADC_Fit_PkPos but for when the minimizer did not succeed in finding a minima

                 SectorEta::gEta_ClustADC_Spec_NumPks    //std::shared_ptr of a TGraphErrors storing number of peaks found in the SectorSlice::hSlice_ClustADC histogram; based on TSpectrum::Search() and TSpectrum::GetNPeaks()
                 SectorEta::gEta_ClustADC_Spec_PkPos     //As SectorEta::gEta_ClustADC_Fit_PkPos but from TSpectrum::Search() and TSpectrum::GetPositionX() instead of fitting

                 SectorEta::clustHistos                  //An instance of the Uniformity::HistosPhysObj struct for Clusters; at present time all members of the struct are used except hMulti
                 SectorEta::hitHistos                    //An instance of the Uniformity::HistosPhysObj struct for Hits; at present time only hPos and hTime are used
-                SectorEta::statClustADC_Fit_PkPos       //An instance of the Uniformity::SummaryStatistics struct for results of the cluster ADC peak position fitting
-                SectorEta::statClustADC_Spec_PkPos      //As SectorEta::statClustADC_Fit_PkPos but from TSpectrum::Search() & TSpectrum::GetPositionX()

             There is also one copy constructor and one overloaded assignment operator.
 These items perform a deep copy of the std::shared_ptr objects above.